My Grandmother's Plum Jam Recipe

 The colour of the jam depends on the type of plums that you use.
 My recommendation is to get hold of some British Victoria plums where possible.
 They are slightly egg-shaped and have yellow flesh with red or mottled skin.
 Below this recipe, I have included advice on sterilising jars and some other useful tips you might find useful.
 Enjoy!

-- Wash plums.
-Halve them, remove stalks and stones.
+- Wash the plums.
+Halve them, then remove the stalks and stones.